Drixevel-Archive/SM-Resources/README.md

-# Sourcemod-Misc
+# Sourcemod-Resources
-A giant include with useful stuff for Sourcemod projects.
+Assets and resources to help build and maintain Sourcemod projects/plugins.